International Consortium of Investigative Journalists: History

-In 1997, the Center for Public Integrity began creating the consortium.
-By 2000, the ICIJ consisted of 75 investigative reporters in 39 countries."
+In 1997, the Center for Public Integrity created the International Consortium of Investigative Journalists.
+By 2000, the ICIJ consisted of 75 investigative reporters in 39 countries.

 In early November 2014, the ICIJ's Luxembourg Leaks investigation revealed that Luxembourg under Jean-Claude Juncker's premiership had turned into a major European centre of corporate tax avoidance.

 In February 2015, the ICIJ website released information about bank accounts in Switzerland under the title Swiss Leaks: Murky Cash Sheltered by Bank Secrecy, which published information on 100,000 clients and their accounts at HSBC.

 In February 2017, ICIJ was spun off into a fully independent organisation, which is governed by three committees: a board of directors, an Advisory Committee, and the ICIJ Network Committee.

 ICIJ was granted nonprofit status from US tax authorities in July 2017.

 In 2017, the ICIJ, the McClatchy Company, and the Miami Herald won the Pulitzer Prize for Explanatory Reporting for the Panama Papers.
 In total, the ICIJ won more than 20 awards for the Panama Papers.